paul-mccormack/bicep-build-tests/README.md

 repo:paul-mccormack/bicep-build-tests:ref:refs/heads/main
 ```

-So only a push or merge into the main branch would be successful at logging into Azure.
+Only a push or merge into the main branch would be successful at logging into Azure.
 When you use an envrionment the branch configuration is replaced with the environment configuration, shown below:

 ```
 repo:paul-mccormack/bicep-build-tests:environment:production